mahdiasd/ComposeFilePicker/README.md

   - Utilizes the **Photo Picker API**.
   - No need for storage permissions; operates within the scoped storage model.

----

-## 📝 Notes

-- **SEO-Friendly**: The library is designed with best practices to ensure discoverability.
-- **Easy Integration**: Works out-of-the-box with minimal setup.
-- **Full Control**: Offers advanced customization for professional needs.
-- **Compatibility**: Tested and compatible with Android 5.0 (Lollipop) through Android 14.

----

 ## 🙏 Acknowledgements